Minnesota Truck Accident Lawyer

-Minnesota no-fault benefits are addressed in detail here.
-In short, you are entitled to $20,000 of benefits for medical bills and another $20,000 for wage loss and replacement services.
+In Minnesota, you are entitled to $20,000 of benefits for medical bills and another $20,000 for wage loss and replacement services.
 No-fault benefits are not different if you are hit by a semi-truck.
 The difference comes when it is time for a settlement from the truck company’s insurance.
 In a typical Minnesota car accident, the insurance company that pays no-fault benefits does not get that money back.
-However, when the driver of a commercial vehicle is at fault for a Minnesota car accident, Minnesota law requires that the insurer for the commercial vehicle pay the no-fault insurer back.Typically, the truck’s insurer would pay the no-fault insurer.
+However, when the driver of a commercial vehicle is at fault for an accident, Minnesota law requires that the insurer for the commercial vehicle pay back the no-fault insurer.

 WILL THE SEMI-TRUCK HAVE INSURANCE TO COVER BOTH MY INJURIES AND VEHICLE DAMAGE?

 Yes.
 The Federal Motor Carrier Safety Administration (FMCSA) requires interstate semi-trucks weighing over 10,001 pounds to carry at least $750,000 in liability insurance.
 This coverage will apply to both property damage and injury claims resulting from a Minnesota semi-truck accident involving an interstate trucking company.
 If the commercial vehicle operates only in Minnesota, there are various minimum insurance requirements that can be found here.

 DO TRUCK DRIVERS HAVE LIMITS ON HOW MUCH THEY CAN DRIVE?